 Jordan is involved in the non-international armed conflicts against the Islamic State group by undertaking airstrikes in Iraq and Syria as part of the international coalition led by the United States.
 It is also involved in the international armed conflict in Syria and the non-international armed conflicts in Yemen.

 Jordan is currently a party to a series of armed conflicts.
 For further information on who is considered a party to an armed conflict, see ‘contemporary challenges – multinational forces: who is a party to the conflict?’ in our classification section.

 - Jordan is a party to the non-international armed conflict in Syria against the Islamic State group.
 As part of the international coalition led by the United States, Jordan initiated air strikes against Islamic State group targets in Syria in September 2014.
-H. Cooper and E. Schmitt, 'Airstrikes by U.S. and Allies Hit ISIS Targets in Syria', The New York Times, 22 September 2014; R. al Sabbagh, 'Jordan's IS Airstrike Takes Public by Surprise', Al-Monitor, 3 October 2014.
+H. Cooper and E. Schmitt, 'Airstrikes by U.S. and Allies Hit ISIS Targets in Syria', The New York Times, 22 September 2014.

 - Due to its airstrikes in Syria without the consent of the Syrian government, Jordan is also a party to the international armed conflict in Syria.
 On the relevance of consent for conflict classification, see 'contemporary challenges - relevance of consent' in our classification section.